 Scottrade Review: Summary

-Scottrade is one of the veterans of the discount stock trading -- a solid, well-established company that
+Scottrade is one of the veterans of the discount online investing -- a solid, well-established company that

 has been around for over 30 years.
-The firm offers $7 flat rate commission on stocks and ETFs (with the exception of penny stocks).
+The firm offers $7 flat rate commission on stock and ETF trades (with the exception of penny stocks).